UP | HOME

 If --products=N is used with N greater than one, the number of the state-space in which the inconsistency was detected is also printed.

-This test may catch errors that were not captured by the first two tests if one non-deterministic automaton recognize less words than what it should.
+This test may catch errors that were not captured by the first two tests if one non-deterministic automaton recognize fewer words than what it should.
 If the input automata are deterministic or the --determinize option is used, this test is redundant and can be disabled.
 (In fact, the --determinize option implies option --product=0 to do so.)

 The above checks are similar to those that are performed by LBTT, except for the complemented intersection check, which is only done in ltlcross.